gva-jjoyce/gva_data/docs/gva.data.readers.md

 The 'from_path' can contain date formatting placeholders and for each date between the 'start_date' and the 'end_date' the placeholders are replaced with the appropriate strings.

-There are two additional date formatting placeholders, representing common exhanges:
+There are two additional date formatting placeholders, representing common exchanges:
 - %date = %Y_%m_%d
 - %datefolders = year_%Y/month_%m/day_%d